linode/docs/docs/guides/applications/containers/how-to-use-docker-compose-v2/index.md

 This example is taken from the [Docker Sample Projects](https://docs.docker.com/compose/samples-for-compose/).
 It might be helpful to use one of these sample files as a starting point for your own project.
 {{< /note >}}

-1. Create a directory for the new project and change to the directory.
+1. Create a directory for the new project and change it to the directory.
 For this example, the directory is named `wordpress`.

     ```command
     mkdir wordpress
     cd wordpress
     ```

-2. Create a file named `docker-compose.yml`.
+1. Create a file named `docker-compose.yml`.

     ```command
     vi docker-compose.yml
     ```

-3. First add the `services` section.
+1. First, add the `services` section.
 Add a service named `mariadb`.
 This service defines the database container.

     ```file {title="~/wordpress/docker-compose.yml"}
     services:
       mariadb:
     ```

-4. Define the parameters for the `mariadb` service.
+1. Define the parameters for the `mariadb` service.
 The following parameters are used:

     - The `command` parameter supplies command line arguments for the application.
     - The `image` tells Docker Compose which image to pull and use to build the container.
 The image must already exist, either locally or on Docker Hub.